 - Life insurance.
-Your Servicemembers' Group Life Insurance (SGLI) will continue for 120 days after separation.
-You can convert your life insurance from SGLI to Veterans' Group Life Insurance (VGLI) within the 120 days.
-After 120 days you must provide proof of good health.
+Your Servicemembers' Group Life Insurance will continue for 120 days after separation.
+You can convert your life insurance from SGLI to Veterans' Group Life Insurance within the 120 days.
+After 120 days, you must provide proof of good health.
 Visit the VA or call 800-669-8477 for more information.

 Your return-to-work rights

-For many separating members of the Reserve, returning to work after military duty can be the greatest challenge.
+For many separating members of Reserve Components, returning to work after military duty can be the greatest challenge.
 Fortunately, there are laws and organizations that help them return to their civilian jobs after being called to active duty.

-- The Uniformed Services Employment and Re-Employment Rights Act (USERRA).
-USERRA provides job protection and rights of reinstatement to employees who participate in the Guard and Reserve.
+- The Uniformed Services Employment and Re-Employment Rights Act.
+The USERRA provides job protection and rights of reinstatement to employees who participate in the Guard and Reserve.
 In order to qualify for USERRA protection, you must:

-More information and specific requirements for USERRA can be found at the Department of Labor's website.
+More information and specific requirements for USERRA can be found at the Department of Labor.

-- The National Committee for Employer Support of the Guard and Reserve (ESGR).
-ESGR provides information and mediation services for employers and members of the Guard and Reserve.
+- The National Committee for Employer Support of the National Guard and Reserve Components.
+The ESGR provides information and mediation services for employers and members of the Guard and Reserve.
 Its ombudsman program works in conjunction with the Veterans' Employment and Training Service and the U.S. Department of Labor to resolve employment and re-employment issues.
 Visit the ESGR website or call 1-800-336-4590 for more information.

-- The Small Business Administration (SBA) Office of Veterans Business Development.
+- The Small Business Administration Office of Veterans Business Development.
 The SBA Office of Veterans Business Development helps activated Reserve and Guard members who are small-business owners.
 It offers a comprehensive business-planning guide and other assistance to self-employed Reserve and Guard members before, during, and following active duty.
-For more information, visit the SBA's website.
+For more information, visit the SBA.